 Pick two of the characters below and see how many of the questions you can answer with them.
 (Feel free to substitute one of you own characters if you are already in the middle of a story and trying to get unstuck.)

-is a food service manager who wants to protect a loved one..
-He is generally observant and observant, but sometimes passive
+is a architectural manager who wants to show them (the ones that laughed at him/her)..
+He is generally generous and idealistic, but sometimes aggressive

-is a restaurant cook who wants a more exciting life..
-She is generally trustworthy and enthusiastic, but sometimes shy
+is a long-haul truck driver who wants to be admired..
+She is generally versatile and flexible, but sometimes vague

 - How did these two meet for the first time?